Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Attempts to read data from an I2C bus slave at the specified I2C bus address and long starting sub-address (16 bits) within the device.
+Attempts to read data to an array in internal RAM from an I2C bus slave at the specified I2C bus address and long starting sub-address (16 bits) within the device.

 *It is essential that `set_i2c_lng()` is called with the required I2C bus address with the slave before invoking this function*